karrot-dev/karrot-frontend/README.md

 Then invoke the server like so: `elasticsearch -Des.config="~/.elasticsearch.yml"``

-### Create the environment
-- git clone git@github.com:yunity/yunity.git ~/yunity
-- virtualenv --python=python3 --no-site-packages ~/yunity/env
-- source ~/yunity/env/bin/activate
-- pip install -r ~/yunity/requirements.pip
-- To push a git commit image, decide between VLC or fswebcam:
-    - ln -rs scripts/git-hooks/pre-push .git/hooks/pre-push
-    - ln -rs scripts/git-hooks/picture-fswebcam .git/hooks/pre-push

-### Start the Crossbar.io realtime communication server
-Enables real time push messages from server to client

-- cd ~/yunity
-- crossbar start

 ### Run the project
 - charm ~/yunity
-- Set the project interpreter to ~/yunity/env/bin/python
+- Set the project interpreter to ~/virtualenvs/yunity/bin/python
 - Run yunity (Shift+F10)

 ## Architecture